justinticktock/role-based-help-notes/readme.txt

 If you select the options for extending functionality through other plugins the following are selectable for ease of installing..

+* [Simple Page Ordering](http://wordpress.org/plugins/simple-page-ordering/) for easing re-ordering of Help Notes.
+* [Simple FootNotes](http://wordpress.org/plugins/simple-footnotes/) by [Andrew Nacin](http://profiles.wordpress.org/nacin/) to add a footnote shortcode [ref][/ref].
+* [Email Post Changes](http://wordpress.org/plugins/email-post-changes/) for emailing out changes to a Help Note as they occur.
-1. [Post type archive in menu](http://wordpress.org/plugins/post-type-archive-in-menu/) plugin by [lpeharda](http://profiles.wordpress.org/lpeharda/) to add 'Help Notes' archives to your menus.
+* [Post type archive in menu](http://wordpress.org/plugins/post-type-archive-in-menu/) plugin by [lpeharda](http://profiles.wordpress.org/lpeharda/) to add 'Help Notes' archives to your menus.
-2. [Simple FootNotes](http://wordpress.org/plugins/simple-footnotes/) by [Andrew Nacin](http://profiles.wordpress.org/nacin/) to add a footnote shortcode [ref][/ref].
-3. [Simple Page Ordering](http://wordpress.org/plugins/simple-page-ordering/) for easing re-ordering of Help Notes.

 [Plugin site](http://justinandco.com/plugins/role-based-help-notes/).